Contact us 01531 584000

 Accumulators

-During the combustion process, more energy will be produced in the form of heated water than is required at the time by the heating system.
-This excess heated water is therefore transferred and stored into a highly insulated water tank, known as an accumulator.
-The high levels of insulation of these accumulators mean this energy can be stored for long periods until it is required for heating or hot water.
+During the combustion process, log boilers often produce more energy in the form of heated water than is immediately needed by the heating system.
+This excess heated water is transferred and stored in a highly insulated water tank known as an accumulator.
+The high insulation levels of these accumulators allow the energy to be stored for extended periods, ensuring it’s available for heating or hot water when required.